Spirits of the Black Meridian

 Dervish’s 2025 production connects us today to the historical movements and unrepresented people whose impact and agency shaped the society, the culture, architecture and public spaces of the world we inhabit.

-Devised and created by Awate Abdalla, Hassan Mahamdallie, Tyrone Huggins, Monique Walker, Fiona Whitelaw.
+Devised and created by Awate Abdalla, Joe Conteh, Tyrone Huggins, Rachana Jadhav, Hassan Mahamdallie, Monique Walker, Fiona Whitelaw.

 Video